Mon 23 February 2015

 by aggregating all pixels associated with each vector feature, typically to a single scalar value.
 For example, you might want the mean elevation of each country against an SRTM Digital Elevation

 Model (DEM).
-This is easily accomplished in python using rasterstats
+This is easily accomplished in python using rasterstats:

 from rasterstats import zonal_stats